 A poster of Bollywood favorite Priyanka for Quantico TV Series ad on one of the tram came as a great surprise.

 We stopped by a restaurant to taste the Lisbon special ‘Pasteis de Nata’ little custard-filled tarts along with the dark espresso the best way to start your day in Lisbon.
+If you looking for more foodie experiences in Lisbon read our post on ultimate foodies guide to Lisbon.

 We hopped on into city sightseeing tour bus for next part of our tour that was along the blue stretches of Tagus River in Belem.
 Several hop on and hop off buses offer different routes covering major attractions.
 One can plan out the sightseeing of Lisbon with the combination of different routes as the ticket on bus mostly valid for 48 hrs. can be used on any of the routes.